Dixitambaliya/homiqly-test/database/README.md

 3. Ensure the database has been properly populated
 4. Clear browser cache and local storage
 5. Check browser console for any errors

+### Common Login Issues

+1. **"Invalid credentials" error**:
+   - Make sure you're using the correct email and password
+   - Check if the user exists in the database
+   - Verify the password hash in the database matches `$2b$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi` (for test accounts)
+   - The plain text password for all test accounts is `password123`

+2. **"Invalid Password" error**:
+   - This usually means the user exists but the password is incorrect
+   - Try clearing your browser cache and local storage
+   - Verify the password hash in the database

+3. **"Your account is pending approval" error**:
+   - This means the vendor account exists but hasn't been approved by an admin
+   - Log in as admin and approve the vendor account

+4. **JWT Token issues**:
+   - If you see errors related to JWT in the console, check that your `.env` file has a valid `JWT_SECRET` value
+   - Try logging out and logging back in to get a fresh token

+5. **Database connection issues**:
+   - Verify your MySQL connection details in the `.env` file
+   - Make sure the MySQL server is running
+   - Check that the database exists and has been populated with the test data